Javonnep/Intro-To-Java-Project/README.md

-*The game was developed on a laptop with a smaller screen+smaller resolution then the device teh demo was recorded on so I had to use the windows magnifier application
+*The game was developed on a laptop with a smaller screen+smaller resolution then the device the demo was recorded on so I had to use the windows magnifier application

 This was my first large code project.
 It turned out pretty well, with lots of features(listed below) and It was also how I first learnt about core Object Oriented Programming principles.